Reach Me Fast

 I also enjoy photographing people, and find the associated challenges compelling.
 Quite simply, taking inspiring pictures of individuals and groups is incredibly difficult–and that makes it even more interesting.
 Through posed photo shoots, I strive to find something that’s hidden in each person.
 I believe a great photograph has the ability to elicit emotion; finding that emotion through the lens is the key.

 In that vein, I am in awe of great street photography.
-I am a fan of Diane Arbus, Henri Cartier-Bresson, Walker Evans, Robert Frank, Dorothea Lang, Helen Levitt, and Vivian Maier.
+I am a fan of Diane Arbus, Henri Cartier-Bresson, Walker Evans, Robert Frank, Dorothea Lang, Helen Levitt, and William Klein.
 I find what these masters have achieved to be beyond words.
 Their provocative images of people inspire me, and I continue to seek that elusive confluence of subject and opportunity.

-Finally, the work of Time photographer James Natchtwey, his spot coverage of 9/11, along with his work in Romania, Chechnya, and Sudan compels me to move forward as a photographer–to capture what should not be.
+Finally, the work of great conflict photographers including Larry Burrows’ uncompromising work in and around Vietnam, and Time photographer James Natchtwey His spot coverage of 9/11, along with his work in Romania, Chechnya, and Sudan compels me to move forward as a photographer–to capture what should not be.
 His transcendent quote, “I have been a witness, and these pictures are my testimony.
 The events I have recorded should not be forgotten and must not be repeated,” swims in my head.